bdun1013/helm-snapshot/README.md

 ```
 --color              enforce printing colored output even stdout is not a tty.
 Set to false to disable color
 -f, --file stringArray   glob paths of test files location, default to tests/*_test.yaml (default [tests/*_test.yaml])
--h, --help               help for unittest
+-h, --help               help for snapshot
 -u, --update-snapshot    update the snapshot cached if needed, make sure you review the change before update
 ```